CloudI/CloudI/src/tests/http_req/README.markdown

 The loadtest's test data is based on the testing in http://www.ostinelli.net/a-comparison-between-misultin-mochiweb-cowboy-nodejs-and-tornadoweb/ .
 The test's task is simple usage of an XML response to a
 HTTP GET request, which requires minimal processing in each programming language.
-The CloudI HTTP services that currently exist are `cloudi_service_http_misultin` and `cloudi_service_http_cowboy`.
-The loadtest results from the version 1.0.0 release only used `cloudi_service_http_misultin`.
-The CloudI loadtesting uses Tsung to produce dependable loadtesting results
+The misultin support in CloudI has been removed (in version 1.2.0), so now cowboy is the preferred HTTP server with integration provided by `cloudi_service_http_cowboy`.
+The loadtest results from the version 1.0.0 release only used `cloudi_service_http_misultin` (older misultin integration) but the loadtest results from the version 1.1.0 release used both `cloudi_service_http_misultin` and `cloudi_service_http_cowboy`.
-(see `loadtest/results_v*/*/setup/http_req_*.xml`).
+The CloudI loadtesting uses Tsung to produce dependable loadtesting results (see `loadtest/results_v*/*/setup/http_req_*.xml`).

 ##CONFIGURATION